maheshws/NFLDataAnalysis/README.md

 In order to clean up the data a little more and reduce overall file size, when assembling our final dataset we dropped measurements and the draft position of players that were not All-Pro.

 Load:

+We used postgres to create the final database because it is a relational database and that is what we are most familiar with.